nealey/homepage/content/blog/2023-01-24-love-boat/index.md

 ## Rocky

-A girl who wears baseball caps and sports jerseys befriends Danny Zuko's sister's son.
+A girl who wears baseball caps and sports jerseys befriends Danny Zuko's (Grease) nephew.
 She tries dressing up all girly for the boy, but he hates it.
 She decides to go back to presenting the way she's comfortable.
 Then they find out she's moving to his school district, and he asks her to a dance.

 # Season 02, Episode 04